ashleyesau/parking_tickets/athena data validation README.md

     cleaned_reduced_data
 WHERE
     year(date_parse(issue_date, '%m/%d/%Y')) > 2017;
 ```

+**Notes:**
+This query analyzes temporal coverage of the data by:
+- Parsing the issue_date field and extracting just the year component
+- Counting records that fall outside the target analysis period (2013-2017)
+- Using UNION ALL to combine the "too early" and "too late" results into one result set
+- These counts help determine how many records will be filtered out due to date range constraints
+- This information is important for understanding what portion of the data will be used in the final analysis

 ### Create a new table with cleaned data (without duplicate summons numbers and invalid issue dates)